aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 Name           | Description
 ---------------|--------------------------------------------------------------------------------------------------------
-`dnsName`      | The DNS name to use for hosting the Construct Hub instance `pathPrefix`   | The URL prefix for the Construct Hub hosting `contactUrls`  | An object describing the URLs to use for contacting operators (e.g: GitHub issue templates) `enableNpmFeed`| Whether the NPM registry integration should be enabled (optional, defaults to enabled)
+`hostedZone`   | The Route53 Hosted Zone to use for hosting the Construct Hub instance `pathPrefix`   | The URL prefix for the Construct Hub hosting `contactUrls`  | An object describing the URLs to use for contacting operators (e.g: GitHub issue templates) `enableNpmFeed`| Whether the NPM registry integration should be enabled (optional, defaults to enabled)